-The Bank has a colorful history being founded on the Chisholm Trail and also with Caldwell being a starting point for the opening of The Cherokee Strip.
-The Cherokee Strip Livestock Association was housed on the second floor of the bank building.
+The Bank has a colorful history being founded on the Chisholm Trail and with Caldwell being a starting point for the The Cherokee Strip Land Run of September 16, 1893.
+Also, the Cherokee Strip Livestock Association was formed in March of 1883 and housed on the second floor of the bank building.
 The Cherokee Strip Livestock Association was organized by a group of cattlemen that would allow members to lease grazing rights from The Cherokee Nation.
 At one time in the Bank’s early days, it had over $100,000 in silver dollars in one vault to pay off the Indian allotments as the Indians would not accept paper money.

 Today, the Bank has grown through triumph and adversity with its roots planted in agriculture, but growing through providing excellent service, products, and technology.
 In June of 2011 the bank opened its first branch in Arkansas City KS.
 Both locations continually strive to provide a community bank atmosphere that our customers have become accustom to for over 135 years.
 With four generations of continued family ownership, The Stock Exchange Bank remains dedicated to the communities they serve.